 Led and organized by Svitlana Rogovyk, lecturer and language program coordinator in the Department of Slavic Languages and Literatures, several internship opportunities are available Ukraine.
 U-M Ann Arbor students may apply for Summer Grants for Research and Internships in Europe & Eurasia to help support participation in this program.
 Before traveling to Ukraine on university-related purposes, please review and consult the U-M International Travel Policy and list of University Travel Warning and Travel Restriction Destinations.

-Interested students should contact Svitlana Rogovyk for an application.
+Interested students should contact Gitta Kohler for more information.

 University of Michigan Travel Policy